-For many of the benchmark stars, we have more than one observation.
+For many of the Benchmark Stars, we have more than one observation.
 We expect our results to be consistent under different instruments.
-For that reason, we have determined [Fe/H] for each spectrum separately and have compared them.
-The results obtained for the methods of Nice, Bologna, EPINARBO, UCM, and LUMBA are displayed in Fig. 6.
-The plots represent the value of the metallicity as a function of benchmark star, in increasing temperature.
+For that reason, we determined [Fe/H] for each spectrum in the complete 70 k library separately and compared them.
+The results obtained for the methods of Nice, Bologna, EPINARBO, UCM, and LUMBA are displayed in Fig. 5.
+The figures present the value of the metallicity as a function of Benchmark Star, with increasing temperature.